Dr. Emma Marie Chiang, DACM, L.Ac., Dipl. OM (NCCAOM)®

 My Story

 Dr. Emma Marie Chiang, DACM, L.Ac., Dipl.
-OM (NCCAOM)® is the owner and director of Leaves of Healing Acupuncture & Holistic Medicine Corporation.
+OM (NCCAOM)® is the founder and owner of Leaves of Healing Acupuncture & Holistic Medicine Corporation.
 She provides integrative, empathetic care that treats the whole body using the ancient diagnostic methods of Traditional East Asian Medicine.
-Dr. Chiang was drawn to Eastern medicine because it treats the whole person rather than viewing the body as a compartmentalized isolated system.
+Dr. Chiang was drawn to Eastern Medicine because it treats the whole person rather than viewing the body as a compartmentalized isolated system.
 She focuses on the mind-body-spirit connection when treating patients with chronic and acute pain, stress, burnout, trauma, sleep problems, and digestive disorders, among others.

-Dr. Chiang earned her Doctorate of Acupuncture and Chinese Medicine from the American College of Traditional Chinese Medicine at CIIS in 2023 and completed over 3,200 hours in didactic and clinical training at ACTCM Community Clinic, California Pacific Medical Center’s Davies Hospital in the Stroke and Rehabilitation Center, GLIDE Memorial Foundation, and the The San Francisco Sheriff’s Department’s Women’s Resource Center (WRC), where she provided care to underserved communities.
-Through this training, she has witnessed how Eastern Medicine is accessible to all and helps improve physical, spiritual, and emotional well-being.
-Dr. Chiang is a member of the California State Oriental Medicine Association and attends continuing education programs annually to enhance her skills and knowledge and stay informed about medical issues and trends from both Western (or allopathic) and Eastern perspectives.
+Dr. Chiang earned her Doctorate of Acupuncture and Chinese Medicine from the American College of Traditional Chinese Medicine at CIIS in 2023 and completed over 3,200 hours in didactic and clinical training at ACTCM Community Clinic and externships at California Pacific Medical Center’s Davies Hospital in the Stroke and Rehabilitation Center, GLIDE Memorial Foundation, and the The San Francisco Sheriff’s Department’s Women’s Resource Center (WRC), where she provided care to underserved communities.
+Through this training, she has witnessed how Eastern Medicine helps improve physical, spiritual, and emotional well-being.
+Dr. Chiang is a member of the California State Oriental Medicine Association (CSOMA) and attends continuing education programs annually to enhance her skills and knowledge and stay informed about medical issues and trends from both Western (or allopathic) and Eastern perspectives.

 As a general practitioner, Dr. Chiang incorporates a variety of healing modalities—such as acupuncture, acupressure, auricular and scalp acupuncture, Traditional Chinese Medicine diagnosis, customized Chinese herbal formulas, sound therapy, massage, shiatsu, cupping, Gua Sha, moxibustion, microcurrent therapy, aromatherapy, Qi Gong, mindfulness, guided visualization, and breathing meditation—tailoring each treatment to the individual's needs.
 She works collaboratively with patients to help them achieve optimal health by unlocking their innate healing ability.